andygreen1/VGAController/README.md

 I compared this against EEWiki's example (link: https://eewiki.net/pages/viewpage.action?pageId=15925278) by synthesizing in Xilinx ISE WebPack 14.7, the results are below.

-(NB: Seeing as I'm missing some data, I can't claim that I've followed the scientific process to any degree of rigour beyond 'ehh, close enough'.
+(NB: Seeing as I'm missing some data, I can't claim that I've followed the scientific process to any degree of rigour beyond 'ehh, I probably wrote that down correctly'.
 I recommend you check for yourself if you care enough.)

 | 640x480 @60Hz | Best case time (ns) | Flip-flops | LUTs | Slices |
 | --- | --- | --- | --- | --- |